pavlin-policar/TPO-zdravstveni-is/readme.md

 In case you don't have composer installed, you really really should.
 You can get it [here](https://getcomposer.org/).

 ### Vagrant
-Run `php vendor/bin/homestead make`.
+Run `vendor/bin/homestead make`.
 You should now have a `Homestead.yaml` file in the project directory.
 Configure to your liking.

 [Homestead](https://laravel.com/docs/5.2/homestead)
 [Vagrant](https://www.vagrantup.com/docs/)